hnomura/study-git/2_local/git_branch.md

 ### list branch
 ```
 $ git branch               # local branches
+$ git branch -v            # local branches with latest commit to each
+$ git branch --merged      # local branches merged to the current branch already
+$ git branch --no-merged   # local branches not merged to the current branch yet

 $ git branch -r            # remote branches
 $ git branch -a            # all branches
 ```